Souttar 'proud' at Scotland return

 John Souttar is "proud" to have regained a Scotland squad berth after a three-year absence from the side.

-Injuries meant the Hearts defender played only four times last season and 11 games the year before.
+Injuries meant the Hearts defender, 25, played only four times last season and 11 games the year before.

 But he has been a mainstay so far this term and was called up by national coach Steve Clarke after Grant Hanley was ruled out of the matches against Moldova (Friday) and Denmark (Monday).

-"It's been a long few years," Souttar, 25, told BBC Scotland.
+"It's been a long few years," three-times capped Souttar told BBC Scotland.

 "It was a proud moment to get the call.
 When I was coming back from my Achilles injury last year, that was probably the moment when there was a bit of a doubt whether I'd get back playing, never mind at this level.